 - certain autoimmune or inflammatory conditions (such as rheumatoid arthritis or inflammatory bowel disease)

-- HIV or AIDS who have a weakened immune system
+- HIV or AIDS and have a weakened immune system

-A broader group of patients (currently those aged 50 or over and those aged 18 to 49 with underlying health conditions) may also be able to take part in the national study of antivirals if they get COVID-19.
+A broader group of patients (currently those aged 18 years and over, and with underlying health conditions) may also be able to take part in the PANORAMIC clinical study if they test positive for COVID-19 and are symptomatic.

 If you test positive

-If you continue to test negative and still feel unwell
+If you test negative and you still feel unwell

-If you continue to feel unwell you should contact your GP or 111.
-In an emergency you should call 999.
+If you continue to feel unwell, you should seek healthcare advice via your GP or NHS 111.
+If it is an emergency, you should call 999.